phillip-le/medium-article-code-examples/articles/unit-testing-aws-sdk-typescript.md

-# Unit testing TypeScript AWS SDK
+# Unit testing AWS SDK in TypeScript

 Take a look at the source code in [GitHub](https://github.com/phillip-le/aws-sdk-testing).

-## Unit testing with AWS SDK v3 using aws-sdk-client-mock
+## Unit testing AWS SDK v3 using aws-sdk-client-mock

 I'll use a simple CRUD application which creates a user account and persists it to DynamoDB using AWS SDK v3 as an example.
 DynamoDB has a few libraries like `@aws-sdk/client-dynamodb` and `@aws-sdk/lib-dynamodb`. `@aws-sdk/client-dynamodb` is